-Many students do not take the time to stop by to see their college advisor, even when they need advice on choosing coursework or they just need something as simple as homework help on an assignment.
-This is unfortunate.
+Many students do not take the time to stop by to see their academic advisor, even when they need advice on choosing coursework or they just need something as simple as homework help on an assignment.
+This is unfortunate, as academic advisors are there to help students!
 Your college academic advisor, much like your high school counselor, is available to help you find ways to overcome those little and large obstacles that stand in the way of your academic success.

 Here are a few of the reasons why you really should go see your college academic advisor, especially when you need assistance.